 And once you’ve identified these segments, how can you quickly take action on these insights?

-Figure 1: Oracle Responsys RFM Dashboard
+Figure 1: Oracle Responsys Campaign Management RFM Dashboard

-E-commerce systems use the recency, frequency and monetary value of purchases to build the RFM model, but in the digital marketing world there are several other valuable customer signals such as message opens, product clicks, and conversions that can be used to enhance the RFM model.
+Ecommerce systems use the recency, frequency, and monetary value of purchases to build the RFM model, but in the digital marketing world, there are several other valuable customer signals such as message opens, product clicks, and conversions that can be used to enhance the RFM model.

 Figure 2: Comparing RFM for e-commerce and digital marketing